cmubig/Frida/README.md

 # Run with a robot

+See the `ROS` directory for necessary files for running a robot with ROS.
+We have only tested FRIDA's code with a Rethink Sawyer robot.
+Some work will be needed to use this codebase with a new machine.
+See `src/robot.py` to see how things were done with the Sawyer and adapt the code for a new machine.
+We would be happy to help with this if you're interested in using this code with your machine.
+Please email Peter at pschalde at andrew dot cmu dot edu
 ```
 rosrun paint paint.py [args]
 ```

 ## Acknowledgements

+Thank you to:
-Thank you to Jia Chen Xu for writing FRIDA's perception code!
-Thank you to Heera Sekhr and Jesse Ding for their help in the early stages of designing FRIDA's planning algorithms.
-Thank you to Vihaan Misra for writing a sketch loss function.
+- [Jia Chen Xu](https://github.com/jxu12345) for writing FRIDA's perception code
+- Heera Sekhr and Jesse Ding for their help in the early stages of designing FRIDA's planning algorithms
+- [Vihaan Misra](https://github.com/convexalpha) for writing a sketch loss function.
+- Tanmay Shankar for his help with initial installation and fixing the Sawyer robot